 • Developing skills for improving your relationships

-• Finding resolution to the issues or concerns that led you to seek therapy
+• Finding resolution to the concerns that led you to seek therapy

 • Learning new ways to cope with stress and anxiety